Project

 #4

-Updated by Lewis Juggins almost 6 years ago
+Updated by Lewis Juggins about 6 years ago

 I've also noticed that with multiple recording streams active and an epgdata stream on the same mux I see the continuity error counter building on all streams other than the epgdata.